 Preheat your oven to 350 degrees.
 Add your dry ingredients to a large bowl.

-What gluten free flour is best for baking muffins?
+Best gluten free flour for baking muffins?

 I have tested two gluten free flour blends in this recipe.
 I liked King Arthur Gluten Free Measure for Measure and Bob's Red Mill 1 to 1 Gluten Free Flour Blend.
 This doesn't mean other blends won't work, I just haven't tested any others.
 Try to avoid flour blends that are high in starch.